project-theory-probe/digital-garden/Kitty/Why need a (participatory) pattern language of intimacy..md

 - infrastructural practices (urban planning, architecture, placemaking)
 - pedagogy design (student-centered learning, care-based education)
 - organizational practices
+- design practices

 But if there is not enough _existing language_ to talk about intimacy—the human practice of seeing interdependence—then it is hard to participate in world-building.
 Creating a language, though, is not only about thinking deeply (which is time spent in theorizing), but also time spent in the world participating; Only then, the language we create is grounded, situated, and embodied.
-Thus, participatory research is always crucial in the making of new social theories from a lens of interdependence (or new materialist).
+Thus, participatory research is always crucial in the making of new social theories from a lens of interdependence.